pkpkpk/fress/readme.md

 + if you are already reifying fressian read+writeHandlers, they will be passed through as is

 #### Differences from clojure.data.fressian
-  + CLJS has no support for BigInteger, BigDecimal, chars, ratios at this time
+  + CLJS has no support for BigDecimal & Ratios at this time
-  + Integer safety

 <hr>